guyberger/Respitrack2_DL/tf_record/README.md

  3. In the terminal, first complete the installations below.

- 4. Run the code by (copy the imageToTfrecord.py file to "tf_Record/inputs" folder):
+ 4. Run the code by (copy the imageToTfrecordCV.py file to "tf_Record/inputs" folder):

-	python ./imageToTfrecord.py
+	python ./imageToTfrecordCV.py

+ 5. remeber to delete the PNG output file in the end !!!

 ## resources: